willow2333/MHtyper/README.md

 ### Overview

-&emsp; &emsp; MHtyper is an end-to-end pipeline for recognized the Forensic microhaplotypes in Nanopore  sequencing data.
+&emsp; &emsp; MHtyper is an end-to-end pipeline for recognizing the Forensic microhaplotypes in Nanopore  sequencing data.
 It is implemented using Python.

 ### MHtyper workflow